This article may contain links from our affiliate partners. Please read how we make money!

 17. Traditional Sarson Ka Saag

 Sarson ka saag or spicy mustard greens is a traditional North Indian saag to cook.
 Mustard greens are cooked along with onion, ghee, and other leafy vegetables.
 Making this in an instant pot makes it very easy to make and takes under 30 minutes.
-With an aromatic tempering of garlic, cumin seeds, and ghee, this Punjabi Sarson da saag is a winter delicacy.
+With an aromatic tempering of ginger garlic paste, cumin seeds, and ghee, this Punjabi Sarson da saag is a winter delicacy.

 18. White Urad Dal Recipe {Instant Pot & Stovetop}